 Alzheimer’s disease can affect the way you act and feel.
 Alzheimer’s patients can experience:

-It is not known yet that what causes this process to develop.
+It is not known yet what causes this process to develop.
 However, Alzheimer’s patients have been found to have a very high amount of protein, fibers, and a chemical called acetylcholine in the brain.
 These reduce the effectiveness of a healthy brain.

-Risk of developing Alzheimer’s disease increases if a first-degree relative – parent or sibling – has the disease.
+The risk of developing Alzheimer’s disease increases if a first-degree relative – parent or sibling – has the disease.

 Women are more at risk for Alzheimer’s disease compared to men as they live longer.